dhs43/TwitterClone/README.md

 The following **additional** features are implemented:

+- [x] The profile image, screename, and name of the original poster of a retweeted tweet is correctly displayed.
 - [x] Videos play, though caching is still an issue and after a while no more are loaded.

 ## Video Walkthrough